hexalang/Hexa/docs/reference.md

 }

-// Implicitly implementing a trait class Box { // NOTE no need to mention trait in the class declaration
+// Implicitly implementing a trait class Box { // NOTE no need to mention the trait in the class declaration
 	fun box(value Int) Void {
 		// Do something
 	}